 Our family absolutely loves pumpkin and chocolate chips together especially in cookies!
 Yum!
-And now in these yummy Pumpkin Chocolate Chip Cookie Bars.
+And now in these yummy Pumpkin Chocolate Chip Cookie Bars, it's all good in the world!

 They smell incredible while they are baking!
 Make a batch and see for yourself!
 Inhale at your own risk!